-This is a study of human anatomy and the related main pathologies as seen in multiple sectional planes and of the MRI imaging procedures more suitable to image and show them.
+The part II of this course is a study of human anatomy and the related main pathologies as seen in multiple sectional planes and of the MRI imaging procedures more suitable to image and show them.
 Bones, tendons, muscles, nerves, vascular structures, organs and soft tissues of the following anatomical regions are studied: cardiovascular, thorax, breast, abdomen and male and female pelvis.
-Moreover, this course provides the student with imaging techniques related to the thorax and abdominopelvic regions.
+Moreover, this course provides the student with imaging techniques related to the thorax, breast, cardiovascular system, and abdominopelvic regions.
 The content covers specific clinical application, coils that are available and their use, considerations in the scan sequences, specific choices in the protocols (e.g., slice thickness, phase direction and flow compensation), and positioning criteria.
 Anatomical structures and the plane that best demonstrates anatomy are discussed as well as signal characteristics of normal and abnormal structures and how to distinguish and identify them.